 The Board adopted a majority voting policy on March 25, 2014.
-The policy stipulates that if the votes in favour of the election of an individual director nominee at a meeting of shareholders represent less than the number that voted "withheld" in respect of such election, the nominee will submit his or her resignation promptly after the Meeting for the consideration of the Corporate Governance and Compensation Committee (the "CGCC").
+The policy stipulates that if the votes in favour of the election of an individual director nominee at a meeting of shareholders represent less than the number that voted "withheld" in respect of such election, the nominee will submit his or her resignation promptly after the Meeting for the consideration of the CGCC.
 The CGCC will make a recommendation to the Board after reviewing the matter, and the Board will then decide whether to accept or reject the resignation.
 The Board's decision to accept or reject the resignation offer will be disclosed to the public.
 The nominee will not participate in any CGCC deliberations on the resignation offer.
 The policy does not apply in circumstances involving contested director elections.